saylordotorg/course_hist211/Unit05.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: North and South** <span id="5"></span>
 *The new democratic spirit of the early 19<sup>th</sup> century was also threatened by growing sectional differences and ideologies*: